tomtomkor/EspressoBrewer/README.md

   are applied to brewing.

-  * When launched for the first time, the app requests the local IP address assigned to ESP32C#(e.g. 192.168.0.100).
+  * When launched for the first time, the app requests the local IP address assigned to ESP32C3(e.g.: 192.168.0.100).
-  * Local IP address should be provided in the arduino file (IPAddress local_IP(192, 168, 0, XXX);
-    in CoffeeBrewer.ino) together with your SSID and password of your router.
+  * In advance, local IP address should be provided in the CoffeeBrewer.ino) together with your SSID and password of your router.
-  * 'BrewMate' is such a simple app that you can learn it in a few minutes without a manual.
+  * 'BrewMate' is so simple that you can learn it in a few minutes without a manual.

-옵토커플러 L → 수동디머로 가던 L선 (펌프 L과 동일)
-옵토커플러 N → 메인 N 또는 PID N

-디머 입력 L → PID L
-디머 입력 N → 메인 N (또는 PID N)
-디머 출력 → 펌프 원래 L선
+//  Wiring

+- Pump Power(L)      ───→ Optocoupler L
+- Dimmer(output L)   ───→ Pump
+- Main power(or PID*) L  ───→ Dimmer (Input L)
+- Main power(or PID)  N
+                      ├──→ Dimmer N
+                      └──→ Optocoupler N